Indian locomotive class WDP-1

-The Indian locomotive class WDP-1 is a class of diesel-electric locomotive that was developed in 1995 by Banaras Locomotive Works (BLW) for Indian Railways.
+The Indian locomotive class WDP-1 is a class of diesel–electric locomotive that was developed in 1995 by Banaras Locomotive Works (BLW) for Indian Railways.
 The model name stands for broad gauge (W), Diesel (D), Passenger traffic (P) engine, 1st generation (1).
 They entered service in 1995.
 A total of 69 WDP-1 units were built at Banaras Locomotive Works (BLW), Varanasi between 1995 and 1999.

-The WDP-1 served both passenger and freight trains for over 25 years.
-Despite the introduction of more modern types of locomotives like WDG-4 and electrification, a significant number are still in use, both in mainline and departmental duties.
-As of April 2022, 44 locomotives still retain "operational status" on the mainline.
+Despite the introduction of more modern types of locomotives such as the WDG-4, and electrification, a significant number are still in use, both in mainline and departmental duties.
+As of November 2025, 7 locomotives still retain "operational status" on the mainline.